EHL Executive Committee

 Dr. Perellon joined EHL on 1 March 2013 as Quality and Accreditation Director, a role in which he was a key player, notably in the re-accreditation of EHL by NECHE and in the renegotiation of the Association Agreement with the HES-SO.
 Promoted to the position of Executive Director Accreditation and Risk Management in 2017, Dr. Perellon was subsequently appointed Chief Risk & Compliance Officer on 1 January 2018 and thus joined the Holding's Executive Committee.

-Since 1 December 2019, Dr Perellon is Chief Academic Office of EHL Group and formulates the transversal strategy of the EHL Group in terms of practical and academic training, in Switzerland and abroad.
+Since 1 December 2019, Dr Perellon is Chief Academic Officer of EHL Group and formulates the transversal strategy of the EHL Group in terms of practical and academic training, in Switzerland and abroad.
 Furthermore, he oversees the academic quality and accreditation of EHL Group schools and their study programs, with the aim of continuous improvement and promotion of the EHL brand.

 Chief Business Development Officer (EHL Group)